Drivetrain Encoders - OnBot Java

 and righmotor.isBusy()

 functions.
 This will check if the left motor and right motor are busy running to a target position.
-The while loop will stop when either motor reaches the target position.
+Once either motor reaches the target position the program will stop.

 while (opModeIsActive() && (leftmotor.isBusy() || rightmotor.isBusy()))